 - Step 5: The internship coordinator consults with you and the company after the interview.
 When both you and the company are satisfied, an agreement is sent to the company to secure your internship placement (you will sign the agreement, as well, when in Rome).

-The Senior Academic Advisor will register you on LOCUS, so you don't have to do it yourself.
-Please remember that mandatory class meetings during the semester will be held on Thursdays 1:00-1:55pm.
-Make sure your class schedule doesn't' conflict.
+When a student has been approved for an internship the Senior Academic Advisor at the JFRC will register you on LOCUS, so you don't have to do it yourself.
+Be sure to check the schedule for the mandatory class meetings head throughout the semester so your other classes don’t conflict.

-Visiting Students: Please note that it is your responsibility to complete your home institutions approval process to insure you are receiving credit for the experience
+Visiting Students: Please note that it is your responsibility to complete your home institutions approval process to ensure you are receiving credit for the experience.

 Examples of Past Placements